in2code-de/lux/readme.md

 ### Possible Enterprise Features in the future

-- Todo: Complete-Form Tracking in addition to single field tracking
-- Todo: Trigger if property X is not empty
 - Todo: Newsletter tool (replace or extend direct_mail?
 New tool "luxletter" - usable without Lux?)
 - Todo: Contacts (Import?)
 - Todo: API (Im- and Export)